basilebru/webserv/README.md

 # webserv

 HTTP server in C++

 Team: bbrunet (@grim22) and julnolle (@sequoiageant)

 HTTP compliant (cf RFC 7230 to 7235)

 GET, POST, PUT, DELETE...

 Upload of files to server (text, images, binary...)

 CGI implemented (php-cgi and perl handled)

+Testing:
-Compatible with Chrome or Firefox
+- Compatible with Chrome or Firefox
-Tested via Telnet and Postman
+- Tested via Telnet and Postman
-Stress tested via SIEGE
+- Stress tested via SIEGE
-42 tester 100% OK
+- 42 tester 100% OK

 Server Configuration inspired from Nginx:
 - "Server block(s)": one or more servers listening on a given address/port, with "server-name" defined or not